-So how do we reach our goal (and maybe even surpass it)?
+How do we reach our goal or try to surpass it?
 That is where the Simsbury Recycling Committee comes in.
-The Committee is dedicated to supporting residents, schools, and businesses in their efforts to reduce, reuse, and recycle.
-To that end, we invite you to join in our programs by:
+The Committee is dedicated to supporting residents, schools, and businesses in their efforts to Reduce, Reuse, and Recycle.
+To that end, we invite you to join in our programs:

-In January 2011, the Committee hosted a forum titled “Everything You Always Wanted to Know About Recycling But Were Afraid to Ask.”
 Now that single stream recycling is available to all Simsbury residents through their private waste hauler and at the Transfer Station, increasing our recycling rate is as easy as knowing what you can put in the recycling bin.
-Check out the forum on the Simsbury Community TV website, or go to DEP’s web page on Maximizing Single Stream Recycling.
+Check out the forum on the Simsbury Community TV website, or go to DEEP’s web page on Maximizing Single Stream Recycling.

-The Swap Shoppe, located at the Simsbury Transfer Station off Wolcott Road, allows residents the opportunity to give a range of new or gently used items, which are then offered free to shoppers-keeping these objects out of the waste stream.
-In 2010, over 568 visitors browsed the Swap Shoppe, a 70 percent increase over the last full year of operation.
-In addition, over 783 items were reused, a phenomenal 98 percent improvement in activity.
-The Swap Shoppe is open on Saturdays, from 9 am until 2 pm, April through October.
-(A big shout out to the Civitan Club of Simsbury and the Farmington Valley for their exemplary volunteers.)
+The Swap Shop, located at the Simsbury Transfer Station on Wolcott Road, allows residents the opportunity to give a range of gently or well used items which are then offered free to other residents, keeping these objects out of the waste stream.
+In 2018, over 1,119 visitors browsed the Swap Shop.
+In addition, over 1,213 items were adopted.
+The Swap Shop is open on Saturdays, from 9 am until 2 pm, April through October.

-You are also invited to visit the Magazine Swap kiosk in the coffee bar-hospitality area at the Simsbury Library where periodicals donated by library patrons are made available free for keeping.
+You are also invited to visit the Magazine Swap kiosk in the coffee bar-hospitality area at the Simsbury Library where periodicals donated by library patrons are made available free for keeping by others.
 Your own donations of recently published magazines (3 months old or less preferred) will in turn be appreciated by other patrons and may be left at the Magazine Swap kiosk.
-However, there is no obligation to donate in order to retrieve magazines from our display.
+There is no obligation to donate in order to adopt magazines from our display.
 The Magazine Swap is a project of the Recycling Committee in conjunction with the Simsbury Library.

 Together we will achieve our goal and maintain Simsbury’s reputation as one of the best places to live!

-2-Year Term coterminus with the appointing Board of Selectmen
+2-Year Term coterminous with the appointing Board of Selectmen

 December - 7 Regular Members